 - Application announcement: Fall 2017 following the Annual Conference

-- Expected deadline for receipt of applications: January 15, 2018 (final date to be announced)
+- Expected deadline for receipt of applications: January 17, 2018

 - Expected award announcements: March 1, 2018